mohit-raghavendra/BioEmbedS-Testbed-repository/README.md

-# Identifying gene mediators of cross-tissue signaling from biomedical literature using balanced word embeddings
+# Predicting cross-tissue hormone-gene relations using balanced word embeddings.
 This is the testbed repository of the paper "Identifying gene mediators of cross-tissue signaling from biomedical literature using balanced word embeddings", and was implemented by Aditya Jadhav and Mohit Raghavendra.

 ## Installation